ms1-learner/cpp-01-en/01_introduction_to_cpp/02_challenge/README.md

 # Challenge 2
+Create a `main.cpp` file in this directory, copy this code into it, and complete the program.
 Fill in the missing operators to make all the boolean expressions evaluate correctly.

 ```cpp
 int main() {